 If you or someone you love was injured in a loader accident, you should contact a New York construction accident attorney immediately.
-Wingate, Russotti, Shapiro & Halperin, LLP, has more than 50 years of experience providing legal guidance to injured New York workers in workers’ compensation claims, third-party injury claims, and product liability claims.
+Wingate, Russotti, Shapiro, Moses & Halperin, LLP, has more than 50 years of experience providing legal guidance to injured New York workers in workers’ compensation claims, third-party injury claims, and product liability claims.
 We can assess the details of your case and advocate for full compensation from the negligent party who injured you.
-Call Wingate, Russotti, Shapiro & Halperin, LLP, at (212) 986-7353 and get started on your claim today.
+Call Wingate, Russotti, Shapiro, Moses & Halperin, LLP, at (212) 986-7353 and get started on your claim today.

 The laborer fell three stories from a defective scaffold and suffered comminuted fractures of his left calcaneus, osteomyelitis in the left heel and a painful neuroma in his foot.